MariskaZeta/note-taker-pro/README.md

 * Heroku

 ## Links
-* Here is the link to the Heroku site:
+* Here is the link to the Heroku site: https://thawing-forest-88059.herokuapp.com/
-* Here is the link to the deployed application:
 * Here is the link to the GitHub URL:
 * Here is the git clone url to the GitHub repository: